How to Prepare Your Nonprofit for Volunteers

 Each nonprofit organization has a personality.
 For instance, is your organization formal in the way it sets up boundaries and chains of command?
 Or is it open, friendly, creative, and value-driven?

 Perhaps it is chaotic and free-flowing.
 Are employees serious or relaxed, humorous and friendly, or stiff and cold?
 Is the situation stable with staff feeling secure in their jobs or is it anxious and unstable with everyone worried about their future?
 Is this a place you would recommend to friends or family as a good place to work or volunteer?

 Hopefully, your organization is pleasant and friendly, but with clearly structured processes and expectations.
 In any case, your organization's culture will determine the type of volunteer you recruit.
 If your office is hierarchical, you may want to find people who are comfortable following procedures and policies.

 If it is loosely organized or entrepreneurial, you will want to look for individuals who are self-starters and who enjoy working with less structure and direction.
-Analyze your workplace before you recruit volunteers, so you will be able to make a better match between volunteers and organization.
+Analyze your workplace before you recruit volunteers, so you will be able to make a better match between volunteers and the organization.

 Prepare Your Organization for Volunteers

 Does top management support volunteer work and appreciate the value volunteers can bring?
 Is the staff prepared and willing to help with interviewing, orientation, training, and supervising volunteers?
 Does your board of directors value volunteers?

 Have you thought through the kinds of work you can give to volunteers?
 Are there volunteer position descriptions in place?
 Have you prepared recruitment materials such as brochures, flyers, and a volunteer handbook?
 Is there a place for volunteers to work, with necessary supplies and available equipment?
 Are there policies, procedures, and record keeping systems in place?